List programming

 If you wanted to use fold_right

-to build map it would be somewhat similar:
+to build map it would be similar:

 let map_right l ~f = List.fold_right ~f:(fun elt accum -> (f elt) :: accum) ~init:[] l;;